reeshuffled/reeshuffled.github.io/_posts/2023-06-27-Lessons-Learned-Living-Alone.md

 ---
 layout: writing
-title: "5 Lessons I Learned Living Alone"
+title: "5 Lessons I Learned About Living Alone"
 categories: Writing
 tags: ["Miscellaneous"]
-permalink: /writing/lessons-learned-living-alone
+permalink: /writing/living-alone-lessons
 description: "In summer of 2023, I moved into an apartment by myself and started living alone for the first time in my life.
-These are my reflections and lessons learned from the first month of living alone."
+These are my reflections and lessons learned from the first month of living alone about the pros and cons of living alone."
 ---

 1. Cleaning is a full-time hobby (or job).